victor-hro/neuroimaging-operations/README.md

 # Description:
 - [ ] Custom datasets: datasets for 2D MRI slices with TensorFlow ;
 - [ ] Custom image generator: custom image generator for MRI images, based on a keras function;
+- [ ] Standardization: standard scaler only for brain structures, using boolean mask.